 Derby City Council implemented traffic management measures to manage the traffic flow in and around Stafford Street, including the roads closest to the exceedance location:

 - Changes to the junctions at either end of Stafford Street to restrict traffic flow in the most sensitive area.

 - Changes to improve capacity at the Ashbourne Road / Uttoxeter Old Road junction to help provide alternative route choices.

 - Traffic management measures to support alternative routes such as Uttoxeter Old Road.

-In order to ensure that the full air quality benefits are achieved from the proposed changes to Stafford Street traffic management, the following changes will be required at the Ashbourne Road/Uttoxeter Old Road junction to achieve:
+Ensuring the full air quality benefits were achieved from the proposed changes to Stafford Street traffic management, the following changes were made at the Ashbourne Road / Uttoxeter Old Road junction: